embecosm/edsac-peripherals/delay-line/README.md

 Welcome to the delay line prototype folder.
 ---

-simple_code.ino is the code for a simple design.
-It sends a 36bit word through the tube where a logic 1 is a one second long 4kHz sine wave with a large amplitute and a logic 0 is silence for one second.

-The 4kHz signal can be recieved by the microphone (if the sensitivity is correct) and then it is smoothed using a capacitor and diode.
-The minimum delay depends on the rise/ fall time of this circuit.

-To interface to the FPGA two pins on the arduino should be used as TX and RX.
-When the FPGA asks for the word, the arduino should wait for the first bit of the word before sending anything.

-If you are struggleing to set the microphone sensitivity, connect a wire between two pins on the arduino and send the 36bit word between the pins.
+The ouput circuit is connected between pin PD3 and ground.
+It uses two resistors to impedance match to the arduino.

+The input circuit is connected between pin PD3, five volts and ground.
+The first part of the circuit is impedance matching to the microphone.
+Second is the basic LM386 circuit.
+Connecting the two is a trim pot to control the sensitivity of the microphone.

 Any ideas for a better design are welcome.

 Bill of materials
 ---

-* Microphone circuit
+* Microphone (KEEG1538WB-100LB)
-* Active buzzer circuit
+* Speaker
+* 1k ohm resistor.
+* 10k ohm resistor.
+* 10k ohm trim potentiometer.
+* 0.1uF capacitor.
+* 2x 10uF capacitor.
-* 100nF capacitor
+* 100uF capacitor.
-* Diode
+* 0.047uF capacitor.
-* Arduino uno/ Cuttlefish
-* Pipe
+* LM386 audio amplifier.
+* 1 meter long plastic pipe.
-* Foam
+* Acoustic foam.
+* Small screwdriver to change the trim potentiometers sensitivity.

 Software
 ---

-To run the basic program, download *simple_code.ino* and upload to arduino.
-This will send a 36 bit word around the tube.
+To run the basic program, download *delay_line.ino* and upload to arduino.
+This will store a 10 bit word in the tube.

-Once a serial connection between the arduino and FPGA has been set up;
-* Change the arduino program so that the FPGA can send the set 36 bit word around the tube.
-* Have the FPGA send a starting word to the arduino.
-* Have the FPGA request and recieve the current arduino word.
-* Have the FPGA request and recieve a section of the current arduino word.